Grants-in-aid for classified employees

 - Extended Studies reserves the right to refuse to honor Grant-In-Aid in a requested class if enrollment for that class has not reached the level for the class to pay for itself

-- Self-supporting programs which are cited as ineligible in the University Administrative Manual.
+- Self-supporting programs that are cited as ineligible in the University Administrative Manual.

 Classes during work hours

 - No more than 3 credits can be taken during work hours and the Grant-in-Aid request must have appointing authority's approval

 - If a class to be taken with Grant-In-Aid was requested by the supervisor, release time must be granted.

 - If the class was requested by the employee, the supervisor may grant release time (but no overtime) or the employee may use annual leave, may schedule class outside work hours, or may have a flexible work schedule to take the class or classes

 Grades and/or repayments are due according to the following schedule: Fall-January 15, Spring-June 15 and Summer-September 15.
 For grades, send a copy of your official transcripts to:

 Human Resources, Mail Stop 0238, Reno, NV 89557 | Fax: 784-1073

 If a class taken with Classified Grant-in-Aid, does not receive a grade of 'C' or better for undergraduate or 'B' or better for graduate, the employee is required to repay the full amount to the University

 All payments are made directly to the University's Cashier's Office.